 A city which, on June 3, 1977, had not adopted the code may not commence enforcement of the code within or outside of its jurisdiction until it has provided written notice to the commissioner, the county auditor, and the town clerk of each town in which it intends to enforce the code.
 A public hearing on the proposed enforcement must be held not less than 30 days after the notice has been provided.
 Enforcement of the code by the city outside of its jurisdiction commences on the first day of January in the year following the notice and hearing.

 Subd.
 2. Enforcement by state building official.
-If the commissioner determines that a municipality is not properly administering and enforcing the state building code as provided in section 16B.71, the commissioner may have the administration and enforcement in the involved municipality undertaken by the state building official.
-The commissioner shall notify the affected municipality in writing immediately upon making the determination, and the municipality may challenge the determination as a contested case before the commissioner pursuant to the administrative procedure act.
-In municipalities not properly administering and enforcing the state building code, and in municipalities who determine not to administer and enforce the state building code, the commissioner shall have administration and enforcement undertaken by the state building official or by another inspector certified by the state.
+If the commissioner determines that a municipality is not properly administering and enforcing the State Building Code as provided in section 16B.71, the commissioner may have the administration and enforcement in the involved municipality undertaken by the state building official.
+The commissioner shall notify the affected municipality in writing immediately upon making the determination, and the municipality may challenge the determination as a contested case before the commissioner pursuant to the Administrative Procedure Act.
+In municipalities not properly administering and enforcing the State Building Code, and in municipalities who determine not to administer and enforce the State Building Code, the commissioner shall have administration and enforcement undertaken by the state building official or by another inspector certified by the state.
+In carrying out administration and enforcement under this subdivision, the commissioner shall apply any optional provision of the State Building Code adopted by the municipality.
+A municipality adopting any optional code provision shall notify the state building official within 30 days of its adoption.
 The commissioner shall determine appropriate fees to be charged for the administration and enforcement service rendered.
-Any cost to the state arising from the state administration and enforcement of the state building code shall be borne by the subject municipality.
+Any cost to the state arising from the state administration and enforcement of the State Building Code shall be borne by the subject municipality.

 Official Publication of the State of Minnesota